UXSoc/UX-glitch/Documentation/SECURITY_WARNING.md

 The authorization key found in the SETUP.md tutorial is a very important token, only share it with those you trust and are guaranteed to trust in the future.

+## Travis CI
+Making sure that Travis CI doesn't expose your secrets is also an issue.
+First, double-check that the private key used to upload to Travis isn't accidentally leaked, and the encryption key and iv aren't public.
+Only use the command `npm run safe-sync` instead of `sync` so no variables are printed to the public build log.
+If secrets are printed, remove the log.